 The Gold Humanism Honor Society (GHHS) recognizes students, residents and faculty who are exemplars of compassionate patient care and who serve as role models, mentors, and leaders in medicine.
 GHHS members are peer nominated and are the ones that others say they want taking care of their own family.

-The Society currently has about 30,000 members in training and practice.
+The Society currently has over 40,000 members in training and practice.

 Membership in GHHS goes beyond selection and induction into an honor society.
 Its members have a responsibility to model, support, and advocate for compassionate, patient-centered care throughout their careers.
 The creation of a GHHS chapter signifies to the medical community that an institution places high value on the interpersonal skills and attitudes that are essential for the highest level of patient care.